 With the end of the year approaching fast, you’ve got a lot of things on your mind.
 Between traveling, shopping and prepping for the holidays, don’t forget to carve out time to review your investments.
 You don’t want to miss out on a potential opportunity to better secure your retirement future or save a little on your taxes.
-Here are five investment reviews to consider doing at the end of the year.
+Here are five investment moves to consider doing at the end of the year.

 Talk to a trusted advisor